 - What if my child is not in the grade level ranges?
-Camp is for children ages first through eighth grade only.
+Camp is for children ages first through sixth grade only.

 - Are there any age requirements form camp?
 For the younger group (first two weeks), your child must be 6 years of age to attend camp.
 No exceptions will be made.
 Proof of birth certificate or school records may be required if it is suspected that your child is too young.

 - What time does camp begin and end?
 Drop off begins at 8:45 AM.
 Campers must be picked up no later than 30 minutes after the end of camp days (i.e. 1:30 PM for 1st and 2nd Graders, and 3:30 PM for all other weeks).
 Please make sure you have made arrangements for your camper ahead of time.
 Late pick-ups are subject to a fee of $5.00 for every ten minutes late.
 This policy will be strongly adhered to as our staff has job duties important to the care of homeless pets and cannot be expected to watch children after camp hours.